Wuxi dialect

-The Wuxi dialect (Simplified Chinese: 无锡话; Traditional Chinese: 無錫話; Pinyin: Wúxīhuà, Wu: mu^{1} sik^{1} wo^{3}, Wuxi dialect: [vu˨˨˧ siɪʔ˦ ɦu˨]) is a dialect of Wu.
+The Wuxi dialect (Simplified Chinese: 无锡话; Traditional Chinese: 無錫話; Pinyin: Wúxīhuà, Wu: mu^{1} sik^{1} wo^{3} (/wuu/), is a dialect of Wu.
 It is spoken in the city of Wuxi in Jiangsu province, China.

 It has many similarities with Shanghainese and the Suzhou dialect.
 It is mutually intelligible with the Changzhou dialect to which it is most closely related.
 It is not at all mutually intelligible with Mandarin, China's official language.